OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 ~~~~~~~~~~~~~~~~~

 For both Proof of Stake and Proof of Work consensus algorithms,
-attacks such as the 51% attacks are a risk to the system.
+various types of attacks are a risk to the system.
-51% attacks are made by users or user groups that own more than 50%
+"51% attacks" are made by users or user groups that own more than 50%
 of some critical resource.
-For proof of work algorithms, it means that someone controls 51%
+For Proof of Work algorithms, it means that someone controls 51%
 or more of the mining cycles.
-For proof of stake algorithms, this means that one individual or a group
+For Proof of Stake algorithms, this means that one individual
-invested in a stake pool as described in 'How does it work?' maintains
+(or a group invested in a stake pool as described in 'How does it
-control of 51% of the particular cryptocurrency in the market and are currently
+work?') maintains control of 51% of the particular cryptocurrency in
-performing duties in the validation process.
-In the case of proof of work
+the market and are currently performing duties in the validation
-systems, the individual must have at least 51% of the computing power used
-in mining coin.
+process.
 For both algorithms, a 51% attack selects the next block to add to the
 chain, and has the power to drive the consensus algorithm such that
 the community accepts it.
 If the successful perpetrator of the 51% attack has injected a
-malicious transaction, then to will be accepted by the community.
+malicious transaction, then it will be accepted by the community.

 Examples of things that can occur in a 51% attack include preventing
-valid transactions from receiving verification (being added to the
+valid transactions from receiving verification
-chain).
+(and so being added to the chain).
-If verification does not occur in a timely manner, then an alternative
+If verification of the transaction does not occur in a timely manner,
+then an alternative transaction can get onto the blockchain that
+spends those same coins
-transaction appear to spend certain coins (allowing a malicous user to
+(effectively allowing a malicous user to re-spend coins).
-re-spend coins).
 Another example of events that can occur during a 51% attack is the
 attacker giving themselves refunds from transactions that have already
-occured by overwriting block transactions in a fork that the attacker controls.
+occured by overwriting block transactions in a fork that the attacker
+controls.
 The fork uses the same coin in another transaction.
+[I don't see how this can happen.
+I can't manufacture a transaction
+for Bob to give me coin unless I have Bob's private key, right?
+And I
+don't see how forks are necessary here.
+Basically, the big threat
+seems to be that I block one (legitimate) transaction, and substitute
+another (legitimate) transaction on the same coin, right?]

 [Either in this or the cryptohacking rst provide an exercise used to
 detect strange events in a 51% attack.
 But first, need to come up with
 some actual malicious transactions that are plausible.]
 [Cryptohacking work on next week]

-Attacks such as the 51% attack are difficult to recognize until the
-attack is executed.
+51% attacks are difficult to recognize until the attack is executed.
 Detection can occur when duplicate transactions or repeating refunds
 are found for a user with a majority of the coin in the
 cryptocurrency.
 When a 51% attack occurs, a branch appears where the
 attacker can double spend coin where two transactions occur on the same
 coin amount.
+[Why does it need to be the same coin amount?]
 In order to catch this, validators must pay attention to
 details of branching for such transactions that overwrite previously
 written block logs.
+[I don't understand the mechanics of "overwriting
+a previously written block log".]
-In a proof of stake system, a 51% attack is discouraged and punished
+In a Proof of Stake system, a 51% attack is discouraged and punished
 as those who participate in such an attack will lose part of their
 stake or coin as a result.
+[How?
+If someone has 51%, how can they be punished?]

-Upon discovery, not only will the attacker lose their stake, but the value
+Upon discovery, not only will the attacker lose their stake, [How?]
-of the cryptocurrency will go down, especially for the coin owned by
+but the value of the cryptocurrency will go down, especially for the
-the attacker.
+coin owned by the attacker.
+[How does value go down differentially for
+some participants?]
 When this happens, it prevents the individual with the
 majority from gaining another majority since more people are able to
 afford more coin.
-If more coin is in process, the majority is lost for
+If more coin is in process, the majority is lost for the hacker.
-the hacker.
 In addition, the discovered attacker lost the gas paid for
-the transaction, further reducing their wealth within the cryptocurrency
+the transaction, further reducing their wealth within the
-system.
+cryptocurrency system.
 This means that the chances for the attacker gaining a chance at
-validating are reduced in a proof of stake algorithm since they do not
+validating are reduced in a Proof of Stake algorithm since the have
-have any coin staked.
+less coin to stake.

 ..
 Creating a new rst file for cryptohacking as a whole.
 Will link
    here when it is done.

+[The topic of "hard forks" has nothing to do with proof of stake,
+ethereum, etc. It should get put into a separate RST file.]

 Another risk to consensus algorithms like proof of stake and proof of
 work is hard forks.
 Hard forks might be caused by a change in the blockchain's technology.
-Hard forks might reult in blocks that had previously been validated
+Hard forks might result in blocks that had previously been validated
-becoming invalid, while other blocks might become valide by adding
+becoming invalid, while other blocks might become valid by adding
 them to the chain.
 These forks can be started by developers or miners who are not
 satisfied with the current progress of the blockchain.